Enforcing NIH 12-page limit rules programmatically

 Implementation Steps:

-2. OCR Layer Detection: Identify /Text objects with zero-width bounding boxes or overlapping transparent layers.
+2. OCR Layer Detection: Identify text objects with zero-width bounding boxes or overlapping transparent layers.
 Exclude these from page and font calculations.

 5. Implementation Blueprint & Error Handling

 Production-grade validators must be deterministic, fault-tolerant, and auditable.
-The following Python pipeline enforces strict error boundaries and prevents silent failures.

 python